Skip to content

 VR Data Collection (Pico)

-• Gently move arm to confirm motor resistance (enabled)
+• Gently move the robot arm and confirm each joint has resistance (motor enable succeeded)

 source install/setup.bash